WattWattEnergy/WattWattPortal/README.md

-# WattWattPortal
+# WattWattDonation
-mvp of our crowdfunding portal
+One page funding portal